Causal Inference Under Approximate Neighborhood Interference: Proofs

-Generalizing this logic, consider any path in $\bm{A}$ connecting units $i$ and $j$.
-If $\sigma_k=1$ for all units $k$ along that path, then unit $i$'s outcome may change at any period $t$ in the dynamic process, depending on the outcome of $j$ at some prior period.
-However, if for all such paths, there exists some unit $k$ along that path such that $\sigma_k=0$, then unit $i$'s outcome will never be affected by unit's $j$ outcome at any past period.
+To show \eqref{stratneigh}, let $Y_i^t(\bm{D})$ be $i$'s outcome at time $t$ of the dynamic process described prior to the proposition for the model with $n$ units.
+If $\varphi_i=0$, then $i$ has a dominant strategy $Y_i^*(\bm{D})$, so $Y_i^t(\bm{D}) = Y_i^*(\bm{D})$ for all $t>0$.
+If instead $\varphi_i=1$, then $i$'s outcome may potentially change at any period $t>0$ in the process, depending on the outcomes of neighboring units at $t-1$.
+Consider any path in $\bm{A}$ connecting units $i$ and $j$.
+If $\varphi_k=1$ for all units $k$ along that path, then unit $i$'s outcome may change at any period $t$ in the dynamic process, depending on the outcome of $j$ at some prior period.
+However, if for all such paths, there exists some unit $k$ along that path such that $\varphi_k=0$, then unit $i$'s outcome will never be affected by unit's $j$ outcome at any past period.
 Now, if $j \not\in C_i^+$, then by construction, there exists such a unit $k$ along any path connecting $i$ and $j$.
-Therefore, unit $i$'s eventual outcome $Y_i(\bm{d})$ is invariant to the removal of units $\mathcal{N}_n\backslash C_i^+$ from the network, and \eqref{stratneigh} follows.
-This is the same logic as the decentralized selection mechanism assumption in Appendix A of \cite{leung2019inference}.
-Thus,
+Therefore, $Y_i(\bm{D})$ is invariant to the removal of units $\mathcal{N}_n\backslash C_i^+$ from the model in the sense of \eqref{stratneigh}.
+It follows that